M109 howitzer: Armament

+Mobility

+The M109 was powered by the 8V71T, a 8-cylinder water-cooled diesel engine, produced by the Detroit Diesel Engine Division of General Motors Corporation.
+The 8V71T is a turbocharged version of the 8V71 commercial truck engine.
+It was rated 390 hp at 2300 rpm and was used in the M107, M108, M110, and M578 series as well.

 Variants

 M109

 First produced in 1963.
-It had a 155 mm M126 Cannon in an M127 Mount, and carried 28 rounds of 155 mm ammunition.
+It had a 155 mm M126 cannon in an M127 mount, and carried 28 rounds of 155 mm ammunition.
 It was also armed with a .50cal M2HB machine gun with 500 rounds of ammunition.
 Easily identified by its short barrel and a double baffle muzzle brake with a large fume extractor just behind it.
 Maximum range of 14,600 meters.

+M109G

+The West German army M109s were designated as the M109G, and featured a breechblock system developed by Rheinmetall extending the effective range to 18 km or 18.5 km according to some sources, a new fire control system, and three smoke dischargers mounted on either side of the turret as well.

+In December 1966, the United States and Norway signed an agreement related to the co-production of the M109G.

 M109A1

-Replaced the M126 Cannon with a 39 caliber M185 Cannon, featuring a longer barrel while increasing maximum range to 18,100 meters.
+Fielded in 1973, this modification replaced the M126 cannon with a 39 caliber M185, featuring a longer barrel while increasing maximum range to 18,100 meters.

+M109A1B

+The M109 rebuilt to M109A1 standard.

+M109 66/74

+The M109 (Pz Hb) 66/74 is a Swiss upgraded M109 (Pz Hb 66) to M109A1B (Pz Hb 74) standard.

+Switzerland purchased 146 M109 under the armament program 1968, and introduction of the howitzer started in 1971.
+All vehicles received upgrade to M109A1B (Pz Hb 74) standard and were delivered from May 1977 to February 1979.

 M109A2

 Incorporated 27 Reliability, Availability, and Maintainability (RAM) mid-life improvements.
 Most notably, the long barreled 155 mm M185 Cannon in the new M178 gun mount, ballistic protection for the panoramic telescope, counterbalanced travel lock, and the ability to mount the M140 bore sight alignment device.
-Stowage of 155mm rounds increased from 28 to 36 rounds; .50cal ammunition remained at 500 rounds.
+Stowage of 155 mm rounds increased from 28 to 36 rounds; .50cal ammunition remained at 500 rounds.
+Fielded in 1979.

 During M109A2 production, a slightly simplified version was also produced for export.
 This had minor internal changes and deleted the hull flotation feature.
 These were designated M109A1B.